No Elm Pruning From April 15 to October 15

 - Sanitation: All elm wood must be disposed of in a controlled manner by chipping or de-barking and burying so as not to attract bark beetles to the infected wood.
 All tools used on elm trees are disinfected before and after use so they do not become contaminated with fungal spores.
 Portland also observes a moratorium on pruning elms between April 15th and October 15th annually.
 Bark beetles are active during the spring and summer months and are attracted to the open wound sites left by pruning.
 Deadwood pruning conducted during the winter months to further reduce sites that are attractive to bark beetles.

 - Inoculation: Urban Forestry inoculates approximately 450 elms on a 3-year rotation with the fungicide Arbotect (thiabendazole hypophosphite), targeting significant elms in Portland’s parks and public spaces.
-The nonprofit organization Save Our Elms and their affiliates raise money and organize neighborhood elm inoculations.
-Save Our Elms inoculates about 300 elms each year with the fungicide Alamo (propiconazole).

 - Education: One of the best strategies Urban Forestry has for protecting Portland’s elm trees is education.
 Raising community awareness about the epidemic facilitates swift identification of the disease and eases the loss felt when infected trees are removed.
 Informed communities also support the management of Dutch elm disease by raising funds and volunteer support to inoculate neighborhood elm trees and replant when elms are removed.